simgrid/simgrid/docs/source/Tutorial_MPI_Applications.rst

    (execution logs)

-To get a better understanding of what is going on, activate the visualization tracing, and convert the produced trace for later
+To get a better understanding of what is going on, activate the tracing mechanism, and convert the produced trace for later
 use:

 .. code-block:: console